- Asymptomatic (most common form)

 - Muscle atrophy

 - Venereal disease research laboratory test (VDRL)

 - Fluorescent treponemal antibody absorption (FTA-ABS)

 - Rapid plasma reagin (RPR)

 - Treponema pallidum particle agglutination assay (TPPA)

-- It may be injected into a vein several times a day for 10 - 14 days.
+- Injected into a vein several times a day for 10 to 14 days.

-- You may take probenecid by mouth 4 times a day, combined with daily muscle injections -- both for 10 - 14 days.
+- By mouth 4 times a day, combined with daily muscle injections, both taken for 10 to 14 days.

-Neurosyphilis is an infection of the brain or spinal cord.
-It usually occurs in persons who have had untreated syphilis for many years.
+Neurosyphilis is a bacterial infection of the brain or spinal cord.
+It usually occurs in people who have had untreated syphilis for many years.